-The base station placement problem (henceforth, BSP) is characterized as the most important issue to solve in planning a wireless network [1].
-This problem was considered NP-hard by many authors [1]-[4].
+The base station placement problem (henceforth, BSP, described in SectionIII) is characterized as the most important issue to solve in planning a wireless network [1].
+This problem was considered NP-hard by many authors [1], [2], [3], [4].
 This fact suggests the use of metaheuristics for solving large instances of the BSP.

-Only few works about the BSP considered the placement of base stations committed to meet the demands of users in a code division multiple access (CDMA) indoor environment [5] [6].
-In these works, only one problem instance (map) was considered, the same for both.
-This paper presents a model for solving BSP problems in a CDMA indoor environment, concerned with quality of service for a set of users.
-We propose a model and a benchmark of four instances (maps) with increasing complexity.
-The instances of BSP were solved using the binary particle swarm optimization (PSO), from evolutionary computation.
+Only few works about the BSP considered the placement of base stations committed to meet the demands of users in a CDMA indoor environment [5], [6].
+In these works, only one map was used, with limited features.
+This paper presents a model for solving more generic BSP problems in a CDMA indoor environment, concerned with quality of service for a number of users.
+We propose a model and a benchmark of four instances (maps) of increasing complexity.
+We assume an indoor environment with drywalls (obstructions) and a set of fixed users and a potential set of fixed base station locations.
+The least cost set of base station sites must be selected from a given number of potential sites to provide service to the users.
+The instances of BSP were solved using the evolutionary computation technique known as binary Particle Swarm Optimization (PSO).
 Solutions were validated with the application of the formulation proposed by [5].
-The optimal solutions for this benchmark were found by means of an exhaustive search algorithm.
+The optimal solutions for the proposed benchmark were found by means of an exhaustive search algorithm.
 The optimal results were compared with those of the PSO.

-This paper is organized as follows.
-In Section II some related works are presented.
+The remainder of this paper is structured as follows.
+In section II some related works are presented.
 Section III describes the variables and the formulation of the problem.
-In Section IV we present the model for solving the problem using PSO.
+In section IV we present the model for solving the problem using PSO.
 Section V shows the benchmarks and the results obtained.
-Finally, Section VI concludes the paper and points to future directions of research.
+Finally, conclusions and future work are drawn in Section VI.